 Sounds like a great plan for lawn renovation, right?

 It can be.
-But if your lawn is in really bad shape, aeration and overseeding might not be enough to rejuvenate it.
+But if your lawn is in really bad shape, aeration and overseeding might not work to fully rejuvenate it.

 How Do You Know if Aeration and Overseeding Will Be Enough?